tom-seddon/b2/doc/Overview.md

 `--help` for syntax details.
 The command line option will be used for the setting, and it will be saved to the config file and persist for future runs.)

+Untick the `Pixel font` checkbox to have the UI use an outline font rather than the default pixelly font.
+The two fonts are about the same size, so just pick whichever option looks better to you.

 ### HTTP Server